Amitvardi/Lab-Project/README.md

 We perform a training and a test for each general topic (a total of 8 times).
 We do this separation because we want to allow certain records to belong to more than one number of labels independently.
  (For example, allow a person who is involved in mathematics and computer science to be part of the general subjects of mathematics, computers and even education, since through the knowledge he has acquired, perhaps he can be interested in teaching).
-We used RandomForestRegressor for training and prediction because in homework 2 question 4 it worked well on a similar task where we used cosine similraity explanatory variables.
+We used RandomForestRegressor for training and prediction because in homework 2 question 4 it worked well on a similar task where we used cosine similraity as explanatory variables.

 ```bash